 There are 2 main categories of mics: condenser and dynamic.
 There are a few subcategories for each one, but we won’t get into the details in this article.

 First things first, both types can be used for vocals, drums, guitar, and everything else.
-Is it recommended to use the same microphone for everything?
-Of course not.

 That’s why if you ever go to a professional recording studio, they will have 10s of different microphones, each one for different purposes.